Google-TechX/software-development-studio/codelabs/04b-wiki-milestone-1/index.md

 ---
-id: 03b-wiki-milestone-1
+id: 04b-wiki-milestone-1
-summary: Use cURL and the subprocess module access a web API from Python.
+summary: Create the read-only implementation of your wiki.
 authors: Tim Swast

 ---